List of Akame ga Kill! characters: Conception

 In 2007, Takahiro was asked to do a manga for Square Enix magazine.
 He originally came up with the idea of an "all-female band of assassins, and the protagonist is a boy who is captured by them and has to work for them."
 After his editor approved the idea, he waited on serialization until his company had stabilized and had released two other titles, during which he developed the characters, story and the world they exist in.
 In August 2009, following the release of Majikoi - Oh!
 Samurai Girls, Takahiro looked for an artist for the serialization, and recruited Tashiro Tetsuya to do the illustrations.
-He liked Tashiro's ability to draw draw cute girls and fast-paced action scenes.
+He liked Tashiro's ability to draw cute girls and fast-paced action scenes.

 Takahiro has written additional background information and profiles about some of the characters in the postscripts of the volume compilations, such as for the Three Beasts and the Jaegers.
 The Danger Beasts (危険種, kikenshu) were conceived to be any creature that attacks the humans in the world and are similar to monsters seen in role-playing games with different classifications from Class 4 to Class 1, and Special and Super Class designations at the top for the legendary beasts.